CRL Energy

 Application of separation modules in a innovative hydrogen production process

-In the Italian FISR project Technip KTI develops a highly innovative hydrogen production process for the petrochemical and refining industry.
+In the Italian FISR project Tecnimont KT develops a highly innovative hydrogen production process for the petrochemical and refining industry.
 Membrane modules are used to separate pure hydrogen.
 By using a sequence of reaction and separation steps, both processes can be operated at optimum conditions while reaching a high conversion.
-ECN was been selected as a supplier of one of the three hydrogen membrane separation modules for the pilot plant.
+TNO has been selected as a supplier of one of the three hydrogen membrane separation modules for the pilot plant.

 The FISR-project is funded by MIUR (Italian Ministry of Education, University and Research) and furthermore involves seven Italian chemical engineering institutes.
 The objective is to build a 20 Nm3/h pilot hydrogen plant.
 Although the membrane technology has been demonstrated on lab-scale, this project represents a significant step from the laboratory to its application in industry.

-I3D Illustration of 20 Nm3/h pilot hydrogen plant designed by Technip KTI for the FISR project.
-ECN supplies a hydrogen purification module.
+I3D Illustration of 20 Nm3/h pilot hydrogen plant designed by Tecnimont KT for the FISR project.
+TNO supplies a hydrogen purification module.

 For more information, please visit www.technipktispa.it